cloudnative-pg/cloudnative-pg/docs/src/postgis.md

 Let's suppose you want to create a new PostgreSQL 14 cluster with PostGIS 3.2.

-The first step is to ensure you use the right PostGIS container image for the operand, and properly set the `.spec.imageName` option in the `Cluster` resource.
+The first step is to ensure you use the right PostGIS container image for the operand, and properly set the `.spec.image` option in the `Cluster` resource.

 The [`postgis-example.yaml` manifest](samples/postgis-example.yaml) below